wooobotch/SDL2CV/README.md

 For the time being this may just compile and show nothing (or just a few things).
 The idea is to get a graphical and interactive way to get an idea of who am I and what do I do.

+### Nota bene:

+A lot of code might be broken, I'm not that sure about the cmake file.